 i-CONSENT: A new perspective

 Informed Consent is a key aspect in the decision process to participate in a study.
 During the Informed Consent process participants learn the most relevant aspects of the study and accept to participate in it or not.
 At present, most of Informed Consent documents are complex, difficult to understand and drafted without patients’ perspective.
 There is a need to improve informed consent process through the implementation of innovative proposals adapted to participants needs.
-This new perspective will empower the participant to voluntary decide to participate in the study and facilitate and improve its autonomy in decision making and increase his/her satisfaction.
+This new perspective offered by the i-CONSENT project will empower the participant to voluntary decide to participate in the study and facilitate and improve its autonomy in decision making and increase his/her satisfaction.

 i-CONSENT places innovation at the centre of its actions: